jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The people remember.
 England is a realm, and a realm needs a king.

 Charles's son is declared king.
 Charles II rides into London.
 The crowds cheer.
 The banners go back up.
 The theatres reopen.
 Taverns swell.
-The Kings murderers are hunted.
+The King's murderers are hunted.
 The worst are executed.
 England exhales.

 Charles II leans toward the foreign faith, Catholicism, in a devoutly Protestant England.
 His brother James succeeds him, and wears that old faith openly.

 Parliament is furious.
 The people are scared.

-New Protestant monarchs, William and Mary, are installed—and contained—by Parliament, in a Glorious Revolution.
+New Protestant monarchs, William and Mary, are installed—and paid by Parliament—in a Glorious Revolution.

-Before, during, and after the bitter wars of theology, members from all faiths wanted out of the carnage.
+Before, during, and after the bitter wars of theology in England and Europe, members from all faiths wanted out of the carnage.

 New soil.
 No king.